 Death Valley Wilderness

-The Wonders of Wilderness
+The History of Wilderness

 Wilderness, as defined in the Wilderness Act of 1964, is land "protected and managed so as to preserve its natural conditions and which generally appears to have been affected primary by the forces of nature, with the imprint of man's work substantially unnoticeable."